Merlijnv/merlijnv.github.io/learningplan.md

 ### Technical skills

 This semester I want to do more with red teaming.
-During my specialization I have learned a lot of ways to take advantage of security flaws.
+During my specialization, I have learned a lot of ways to take advantage of security flaws.
 Even though I have learned all these ways I still have not much experience to go from enumeration to exploitation and infiltration.
 I want to practice more boxes on hack the box and learn more ways to easily do some red team hacking.
-Furthermore I am excited to learn how to reverse engineer.
+Furthermore, I am excited to learn how to reverse engineer.
 I think this has very much potential but never learned how to do it.

 ### Procedural skills